Mingyu Liang, M.B., Ph.D.

 Our laboratory routinely combines exploratory approaches and hypothesis-driven approaches to discover novel disease mechanisms.
 Recent discoveries that we are exploring in depth include novel roles of abnormalities in cellular metabolism in the development of hypertension and tissue injury.

-Research Area 3: Construction of molecular regulatory network
+Research Area 3: Epigenomics and molecular regulatory network

 Complex physiological processes and diseases are likely mediated not by a single molecule or biological pathway, but rather a network of molecules and pathways.
-Our laboratory is involved in collaborative efforts to construct molecular regulatory networks underlying the development of disease such as hypertension.
+Our laboratory is interested in constructing molecular regulatory networks underlying the development of hypertension and tissue injury, with a focus on epigenomics.